 Students who have been admitted to upper division dietetics must maintain a cumulative GPA of 3.0 or better EACH semester.
 A grade of "B" is required for all DPD courses; any grade lower than this will require that course to be retaken and will likely delay time to graduation.
 A grade of "C" is required for all Science courses; any grade lower than this will require that course to be retaken.
 Students will be removed from the DPD program when the GPA falls below 3.0 for more than 2 semesters; or students do not retake courses with less than acceptable letter grades.
-Students may choose to re-apply another semester when grades have improved, courses retaken, and if an upper division slot is available.
+Students may choose to re-apply another semester when grades have improved or courses retaken.